ga-wdi-boston/ruby-object-model/README.md

 end
 ```

-In the code above we defined a `module` called Sleeper.
+In the code above we defined a `module` called Sleepable.
 We also define a
 `Person` class and a `Computer` class.
 By using the keyword `include` followed
-by the name of the module (in this case `Sleeper`) we have access to the methods
+by the name of the module (in this case `Sleepable`) we have access to the methods
 we defined in our module.
 This is great because it allows us to keep our code
 *D-R-Y*, not to mention it allows us to be lazy developers (the good kind of
 lazy).